hjr265/hjr265.me/content/blog/web-browser-javascript-how-hard-can-it-be-close-window-after-print.md

 </script>
 ```

 And yes, doing this did the trick.
-It now works on Google Chrome and the web browser _funded_ by Google.
+It now works on Google Chrome and the other web browser _funded_ by Google.

 Any other important web browser I am missing?